openframeworks/ofSite/_documentation/3d/of3dGraphics_functions.markdown

 _inlined_description: _

 Draws a rectangular box with the specified dimensions, starting from the specified position.

 A box is a rectangular solid: an extruded rectangle.
 It is drawn starting from a 3D reference coordinate.
 It has a width (in x), a height (in y), and a depth (in z).
-The box is drawn with the current color, e.g. set with
+The box is drawn with the current color, e.g. set with ofSetColor().
+The box is drawn filled by default; change this with ofFill();

+Parameters:
+position an ofPoint which contains the (x,y,z) coordinates for the box's reference corner. width The width of the box. height The height of the box. depth The depth of the box.